AnErrupTion/MyFastEmulator/README.md

 ```
 (These are only a few options of MyFastEmulator.
 To see the full list of options, go <a href="#">here</a>.)

-  * Use `quickemu.sh` to start the virtual machine:
+  * Use `quickemu` to start the virtual machine:

 ```
-./quickemu.sh --vm your_configuration_file.conf
+./quickemu --vm your_configuration_file.conf
 ```

 Which will output something like this: